- About the College

 Third Violation: A Library staff member will contact the Student Conduct Committee, which may lead to the loss of computer privileges or legal action.
 Certain violations of the Library computer policy could constitute a criminal offense.

-ix.
+viii.
 Internet Research Disclaimer

 There are no laws that govern the accuracy or the truthfulness of information on the Internet.
 Therefore, the Corcoran Library is not responsible for the content, timeliness, or accuracy of the information downloaded from or accessed on the Internet.
 It is the user’s responsibility to determine the suitability of the content for their research needs.
 Furthermore, students using materials obtained from the Internet for research must provide citation(s) for the materials.